 Another fantastic example is soy being used as a cover crop for chickpeas (garbanzo beans).
-One company that sells a product free from the top 9 allergens does not claim to be soy free and tells people about this.
-I find this level of transparency to be amazing.
+One company that sells a product free from the top 9 allergens used to tell customers about this due to their supply chain at the time.
+I found this level of transparency to be amazing.
 It’s a shame not all companies are like this.

 Are Legumes Used In Baking?

 It is SOOOO common to see legumes in gluten free baked goods.
 They’re also cropping up quite a bit in grain free products such as cereal.
 I regularly see a whole host of gums used in gluten free baking AND dairy free ice cream.
 If you are 100% legume free, there are very few brands that will be able to serve you in these departments.